jthingelstad/thingles.github.io/_posts/2018/2018-02-25-book-why-buddhism-is-true.md

 Page 57

 > Noticing that your mind is wandering doesn’t seem like a very profound insight; and in fact it isn’t one, notwithstanding my teacher’s kind insistence on giving it a standing ovation.
 But it’s not without significance.
-What I was saying in that session with my teacher was that I—that is, my “self,” the thing I had thought was in control—don’t readily control the most fundamental aspect of my mental life: what I’m thinking about.
+What I was saying in that session with my teacher was that I — that is, my “self,” the thing I had thought was in control — don’t readily control the most fundamental aspect of my mental life: what I’m thinking about.

 ### 5. The Alleged Nonexistence of Your Self

 Page 62

 > But, he notes, our bodies do lead to affliction, and we can’t magically change that by saying “May my form be thus.”
-So form—the stuff the human body is made of—isn’t really under our control.
+So form — the stuff the human body is made of — isn’t really under our control.
 Therefore, says the Buddha, it must be the case that “form is not-self.”
 We are not our bodies.

 Page 63

-> So two of the properties commonly associated with a self—control and persistence through time—are found to be absent, not evident in any of the five components that seem to constitute human beings.
+> So two of the properties commonly associated with a self—control and persistence through time — are found to be absent, not evident in any of the five components that seem to constitute human beings.

 Page 71

-> But once I followed that logic—quit seeing these things I couldn’t control as part of my self—I was liberated from them and, in a certain sense, back in control.
+> But once I followed that logic — quit seeing these things I couldn’t control as part of my self — I was liberated from them and, in a certain sense, back in control.
 Or maybe it would be better to put it this way: my lack of control over them ceased to be a problem.

 ### 7. The Mental Modules That Run Your Life